 Students are placed in a healthcare facility to practice clerical and clinical skills for a total of 160 hours.
 Students have oversight from both a campus and externship site representative, including the evaluation of the student on site.
 Students do not receive remuneration for externship/clinical, as this experience is a part of their education and cannot be used in place of a staff member on site.
 Students also prepare for their certification exams through practice tests and review.
 The student will review updated OSHA regulations along with discussion on Hepatitis B and HIV virus.
-Prerequisite: Final Term security, and mobility.
-Critical thinking as embodied in the nursing process is emphasized and the concept of the nurse a provider of care, manager of care and member of the nursing profession in incorporated into the course content.
+Prerequisite: Final Term

-Cours e Course Title Lecture Hours Lab Hours Clinical Hours Pre-requisite /Concurrent Code
+Cours e Course Title Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent Code ,

+NUR1030 Fundamentals 3 45 0 0 90 NUR1120,

+of Nursing I BSC 1085C &

+BSC1086C;

+concurrent

+with NUR

+1035C

-NUR1030 Fundamentals of Nursing I 3 45 0 0 90 NUR1120, BSC 1085C & BSC1086C; concurrent with NUR This course p l rovides a foundati on for the nursir l 1g program .
-It introduces the student to the history and pra 1035C ctice of nursing, with emphasi f basic human ne eeds relatii ng to oxygenati duced and used as on, nutrition, elim ination, comfor t and safety,
+This course p rovides a foundati on for the nursir ng program .
+It introduces the student to the history and pra ctice of nursing,

+including the standards of nursi ing practice.
+The e nursing p rocess is intro duced and used as an approach to nursing care

+with emphasi s on assessment o f basic human n eeds relatii ng to oxygenati on, nutrition, elim ination, comfor t and safety,

+security, and mobility.
+Critical thinking as emb odied in th e nursing proc ess is emphasized and the concept of the nurse as